Supervision

 The research schools, the Graduate School of Humanities and the National Research Schools all offer PhD training.
 Their programmes are open to all PhD candidates.

-In the welcome letter you will find a lot of practical information regarding the job, facilities for PhD candidates, regulations, and social opportunities.
+In the welcome letter you will find a lot of practical information regarding the your position, facilities for PhD candidates, regulations, and social opportunities.

 All PhD candidates are requiered to fill the Training and Supervision Plan.
 This plan is not set in stone, but can and will be adjusted as the PhD evolves.
 However, it is essential that you discuss and agree with your supervisors on how to proceed.
 Also we ask you to select and join one of the national research schools.